Varyx (A Programming Language)

 Symbols

 A symbol is a named location for a value.
 A symbol must be declared before it’s used.
 Once declared, it can be assigned a value, until which it’s undefined.
-Symbols are either variable or constant.
+Symbols are either variable (var) or constant (let / const).

 # symbols